Moccasin

-A moccasin is a shoe, made of deerskin or other soft leather, consisting of a sole (made with leather that has not been "worked") and sides made of one piece of leather, stitched together at the top, and sometimes with a vamp (additional panel of leather).
+A moccasin (/ˈmɒkəsɪn/ MOCK-ə-sin) is a shoe, made of deerskin or other soft leather, consisting of a sole (made with leather that has not been "worked") and sides made of one piece of leather, stitched together at the top, and sometimes with a vamp (additional panel of leather).
 The sole is soft and flexible and the upper part often is adorned with embroidery or beading.
 Though sometimes worn inside, it is chiefly intended for outdoor use.

 Historically, it is the footwear of many indigenous people of North America; moreover, hunters, traders, and European settlers wore them.
 Etymologically, moccasin derives from the Powhatan word makasin (cognate to Massachusett mohkisson / mokussin, Ojibwa makizin, Mi'kmaq mksɨn), and from the Proto-Algonquian word *maxkeseni (shoe).

 History

 In the 1800s, moccasins usually were part of a Canadian regalia, e.g. a powwow suit of clothes.
 The most common style is that of the Plains Indians moccasin.

 Moccasins protect the foot while allowing the wearer to feel the ground.
 The Plains Indians wore hard-sole moccasins, given that their territorial geography featured rock and cacti.
 The eastern Indian tribes wore soft-sole moccasins, for walking in leaf-covered forest ground.